neelxie/neelxie/README.md

 :wave: I am Derrick; curiosity has always been a precursor of my passion.
 I am fascinated at how things fit and work together mostly on the web, since am a curious mind, reading and learning are like living to me.
 I am unconventional too.

-💬 I am a Software Engineer that has experience working in a full stack and DevOps role, I have spent the last years building accessible responsive user-facing UIs, APIs and documentation in the latest technologies.
+💬 I am an ex-Andela Software Engineer that has experience working in a full stack and DevOps role, I have spent the last years building accessible responsive user-facing UIs, APIs and documentation in the latest technologies.

 🌱 I’m a curently on a web3 mastery.
 I am also a mentor on 2 different platforms.